neohcs/SongPen/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br>
 Since the app was designed mobile-first it is recommended to switch the viewport to mobile view.

+Credit for thw texts used for illustrationgo to POEMPORTRAITS and Google AI.